CoreyOdonis/Technical-writing-on-Glasp.co/Technical writing on how to use Glasp/Glasp Technical Writting Article.md

 Now that i have your attention, stay with me as i onboard you on how Glasp can be of help to you

+# PURPOSE OF THIS ARTICLE
+This article makes an attempt to enlighten you on what Glasp can do for you, how to access the tool, how to perform specific tasks with it, how to navigate your way around the tool, and how it would make your life easier as a reader or writer.

 ## OVERVIEW OF GLASP
 Glasp is a web extension tool that makes content easily accessible to readers. it serves as a medium through which writers, avid learners, and everyday people can save website content they find appealing easily without having to make use of an external medium which in most cases, could be mistakenly deleted or lost due to unforeseen reasons.
 It allows you highlight, and save notes in one central location thereby, creating a personalized and centralized library.
 It also makes it easy for you to highlight on transcript, and add notes on youtube videos easily. easy integration with kindle, quoteshots made easy for sharing on social media platforms, AI powered summary gotten from your highlights and note algorithm, works seamlessly with PDF files while supporting highlight and annotating feature.